pritamghanghas/Semester-Project/README.md

 ```

 ## Launch A Simulation With Empty World
-Removed as it contained propietary information
+Removed as it contained proprietary information

 ## Interface
-Removed as it contained propietary information
+Removed as it contained proprietary information

 ## Skye Controls node usage